jakeva/jakeva.github.io/_posts/haikus/2020-03-12-Blacklist.md

 If you blacklist me

-I will black you right back
+I will blacklist you right back

 And we will not talk